 Stephanie York serves as vice president at Hennes Communications.
-She brings 25 years of legal, governmental, hospital, political, digital media and public relations experience to the agency.
-York heads up the firm’s satellite office, in the heart of downtown Akron, Ohio.
+She brings 30 years of legal, governmental, hospital, political, digital media and public relations experience to the agency.
+York heads up the firm’s satellite office in Akron, Ohio.

 York specializes in crisis communications, crisis management, litigation communications, issues management, media relations and digital media.
 She can quickly evaluate developing issues and produce effective strategic messages to aid clients coping with reputation management concerns, escalating events and breaking crises.

 Prior to joining Hennes Communications, York served as both assistant director of law and director of communications for the City of Akron, its mayor and cabinet.
 As the media’s front-line contact for all city departments and employees, York skillfully controlled communications for civil and criminal legal matters, state and federal investigations, a vast city taxpayer website breach and attempted breaches, city council disputes, community perceptions, mayoral reputation challenges and sudden changes in leadership and administrations.